 And an even larger opportunity is on the horizon for KGL and its competitors.
 The Defense Logistics Agency is searching for a food supplier for Afghanistan, where roughly 14,000 U.S. service members are still deployed.

-David A. Fahrenthold contributed to this report.
+David F. Fahrenthold contributed to this story.